 Steps

-1. Go to https://domains.google.com/m/registrar
+- Go to https://domains.google.com/m/registrar

-2. Choose the domain name you want to edit.
+- Choose the domain name you want to edit.
 Then use the menu on left to navigate to DNS settings, as shown below.

-3. Find section called Synthetic records.
+- Find section called Synthetic records.
 Note that “Synthetic records are a concept unique to Google Domains”.
 If you are working with a different domain name provider, this options does not exist.

-5. In the destination URL enter the new address where you want to redirect.
-This may be a differnt subdomain or a completely new domain, for example: www.somenewdomain.com.
+. - In the destination URL enter the new address where you want to redirect.
+This may be a differnt subdomain or a completely new domain, for example:

 At this point you should have a setup similar to this:

-6. Choose other configuration options.
+- Choose other configuration options.

-• Temporary redirect vs permanent redirect - This selection determines how routers and browsers store your subdomain forwarding information.
+- Temporary redirect vs permanent redirect - This selection determines how routers and browsers store your subdomain forwarding information.
 If you’re not sure which to use, choose Temporary (302).

 A temporary (HTTP 302) redirect allows changes to occur to your forwarding address quickly.
 When you use a temporary redirect, you can force a lookup to the routing table or DNS server every time.

-• Do not forward path vs Forward path - Path forwarding lets you forward the path after the domain name to the same path at the new domain.
+A permanent (HTTP 301) redirect allows browsers to cache the forwarding address.
+When you cache the forwarding address, you may help resolve the address faster on subsequent visits from the same browser.
+However, changes made to the forwarding address may take longer to occur. - Do not forward path vs Forward path - Path forwarding lets you forward the path after the domain name to the same path at the new domain.
 Use path forwarding when the domain you’re forwarding to has the same structure as the current domain.
 If you’re not sure, leave path forwarding off

-With path forwarding on
+With path forwarding onold.domain.com/about

-With path forwarding off
+With path forwarding offold.domain.com/about

-• Disable SSL vs Enable SSL
+- Disable SSL vs Enable SSL

 When SSL is disabled, forwarding only works for plain HTTP requests.